-My Reuben Skewers are a new take on the traditional Corned Beef and Cabbage.
+My Reuben Skewers are a fun Brussels Sprouts Appetizer that add a new spin on traditional Corned Beef and Cabbage.
 Roasted Sprouts make great buns, sandwiching delicious corned beef and sauerkraut.
 Eat them plain or dip them in a homemade 1000 island dressing!

 My skewers may not have all the ingredients in a traditional Reuben sandwich, like the Rye bread and Swiss cheese, but they are just as tasty!
 I simplified the process by buying my corned beef already corny and cooked.

 While shopping I grabbed a package of that tart and briny sauerkraut and enough Brussels sprouts to make all the skewers or “sliders” as I am calling them for this post.

 Don’t you just love an easy appetizer that you can make semi-homemade and look like a champ?
 They look like mini reuben sliders that are gluten free!

 HOW TO COOK BRUSSEL SPROUTS IN THE OVEN

 Because the corned beef and the sauerkraut is already prepared all you need to do is prep and roast the Brussels sprouts and mix up your dipping sauce.